-For the Three M onths Ended For the Six Months Ended July 1, 2016 July 3, 2015 Effective income tax rate 35.0% 20.3% 34.0% 25.6%
+For the Three M onths Ended For the Nine Months Ended September 30, 2016 October 2, 2015 September 30, 2016 October 2, 2015 Effective income tax rate 35.9% 34.7% 34.8% 28.9%

 The effective income tax rate represents the combined federal, state and foreign tax effects attributable to pretax earnings for the period.
-The increase in the effective tax rate for the three-month and six-month fiscal periods ended July 1, 2016, as compared to the rates for the corresponding periods in the prior year is due to certain discrete items recognized in the three-month fiscal period ended July 3, 2015.
+The increase in the effective tax rate for the three-month fiscal period ended September 30, 2016, as compared to the rate for the corresponding quarter in the prior year is primarily due to international rate differences and certain discrete return to provision differences recognized in the three-month fiscal period ended September 30, 2016.
+The increase in the effective tax rate for the nine-month fiscal period ended September 30, 2016, as compared to the rate for the corresponding period in the prior year is due to certain discrete items which were recognized in the nine-month fiscal period ended October 2, 2015.
 These were primarily the result of changes in tax laws which made it more likely than not that we would realize future state tax benefits associated with certain net operating loss carryforwards for which, prior to the changes in the tax laws, we had established valuation allowances.
-As a result, the valuation allowances were no longer deemed necessary.
 These state tax law changes were amended in the fourth quarter of 2015 causing the amount of the anticipated benefit to be reduced and therefore a portion of the valuation allowances were reinstated at that time.